ARWNI2S/TheCorporateWars/whitepaper/game-basics/corporations/corporate-assets/facilities/README.md

 # Facilities

+Facilities include factories, refineries, space stations, logistics hubs, starports, and research laboratories; they are the operational core of every corporation.

+Each type of facility plays a specific role within the corporation's operational chain—whether in manufacturing, resource exploitation, trade, or defense.

-Facilities are the operational core of every corporation.
-They include factories, refineries, space stations, logistics centers, starports, and research laboratories.
-Their location and efficiency determine the company’s production capacity and potential for expansion, and their development requires investment in infrastructure, security, and technology.
+Their location and efficiency determine the company's productive capacity and ability to expand, and their development requires investment in infrastructure, security, and technology.

-Each type of facility plays a specific role within the corporation’s operational chain — whether in manufacturing, resource exploitation, trade, or defense.
-Proper management allows corporations to scale production, optimize costs, and increase their responsiveness to market opportunities or threats.
+Proper management allows for scaling production, optimizing costs, and improving responsiveness to market opportunities or threats.